 Stage 2: Fundraising Goal: Make it Operational - COMPLETED!

 Stage 3: Fundraising Goal: Move it to a short line - approx. $3000

 As soon as the major gremlins are ironed out, we plan to move the LRC.
 We are currently negotiating with an Ontario short line to move the LRC.
 We plan to move it before the winter of 2014/2015.
 We'll need to invest in some proper weatherproofing and covers to avoid moisture becoming trapped in the engine again.

 Stage 4 Fundraising Goal: Make it Shine: $10,000

 A cosmetic restoration of the locomotive, including automotive-grade paint professionally applied, will cost about $10,000.
 We will need volunteers to come help us sand down the exterior and fill any blemishes with body filler before the painters start their work.
 This will happen once the LRC has been moved from its current home at VIA's Toronto Maintenance Centre.
 We still need your help to restore 6917 and ensure that future generations of railfans and historians will be able to learn about and appreciate the LRC and its role in Canadian railway history.
 Please donate today!

 This exclusive HO scale model of LRC locomotive #6917 can be yours, only from the TRHA!

 Buy an exclusive model of 6917!

-If you can't afford a $2000 donation but you would still like to purchase an exclusive HO scale Rapido Trains Inc. model of 6917, please click on the link below to complete your purchase from the TRHA.
+You can support our LRC restoration effort by purchasing a Rapido Trains Inc. HO scale model of 6917.
+Please click on the link below to complete your purchase from the TRHA.
 The price is $400 plus taxes.
 Shipping (via Canada Post surface mail) is included.
-Your credit card will be charged immediately, and your model will be shipped to you when it is ready in 2013.
+Your credit card will be charged immediately, and your model will be shipped to you when it is ready in late 2015.
 You won't get a tax receipt for this purchase, but rest assured your contribution will go towards the TRHA purchase of the LRC.